 Last time we tried Reddit paid ads, approval took 2 hours.

-In any event, if you want to get your ads on Reddit at a certain time, submit them well ahead.
+In any event, if you want to get your ads on the Reddit marketing platform at a certain time, submit them well ahead.

 If you’re having trouble getting your ad approved, post in r/redditads and some kind soul (i.e. customer success rep) may help you out.